HONG KONG DISNEYLAND

 Disneyland's security check was relocated in early 2017 and is located before the ticket booths and entry turnstiles.
 There is a separate entrance for visitors without bags

-Since February 2017 two food trucks have been operating outside the park's main entrance under the government's Food Truck Pilot Scheme
+From February 2017 two food trucks operated outside the park's main entrance under the government's Food Truck Pilot Scheme (since discontinued)

 SAME DAY READMISSION IS ALLOWED SUBJECT TO HAND STAMP AND PRODUCTION OF ENTRY TICKET ON RE-ENTRY